savchenko-physics/savchenko-solutions/README.md

-# Savchenko Physics Problems Solutions
+t# Savchenko Physics Problems Solutions

 The collection of physics problems edited by **O.Y.
 Savchenko** has been a cornerstone resource for physics olympiad preparation in post-Soviet countries for over 30 years.
 Despite its widespread use, no complete solution manual for this collection has ever been created—until now.